The Bankrate promise

 Once you have all the details, it’s time to contact your bank or credit union.
 Even though you are looking to cancel a check, you might not see that exact wording on your financial institution’s website.
 Instead, you might see “stop payment.”
 It accomplishes the same objective: not allowing those funds to leave your account.

-For example, Chase customers can save $5 for using an online or automated system to cancel a check instead of calling to talk to an actual person.
+For example, Chase customers can save $5 by using an online or automated system to cancel a check instead of calling to request a stop payment through a banker.
 If you cannot access your bank’s online services, it’s best to call the customer service number on the back of your debit card.

 If you have an account at a traditional bank, you’ll probably pay a fee in exchange for not paying the amount on the check.
 You may be exempt from the charge if you have a higher-tier account, though.
 Check out the typical costs for canceling a check at some of the most-recognized names in banking.